Skip to main content

 4. Emojis & ASCII Art – use sparingly

-• Emojis & ASCII art can be read in unexpected ways, and there’s no way for you to control how they are read.
+• Emojis can be read in unexpected ways, and there’s no way for you to control what they say.

-• Avoid putting emojis or ASCII art at the start or in the middle of a sentence where they can be especially confusing.
+• Don't put emojis at the start or middle of a sentence where they are especially confusing.

 5. Images – add “Alt Text”